 - Identify blood sugar patterns

-- Work with your healthcare team decide if any adjustments are needed in your insulin therapy or other areas of your diabetes management
+- Work with your healthcare team to decide if any adjustments are needed to your insulin therapy or other areas of your diabetes management

 There are different ways to perform structured checking, depending on your goals.

-Structured blood glucose testing can help you organize your numbers so that patterns pop out more easily.
+Structured blood glucose monitoring can help you organise your numbers so that patterns pop out more easily.
 Then you can work with your healthcare team to make any needed adjustments in your self-care.
 Find more information about checking blood glucose.